SELF-CARE FOR DOCTORS DURING THE COVID-19 PANDEMIC

 - Promote peer support – Senior staff should model this approach.

-- It’s okay to say you are not okay – Senior staff should model this approach.
+- It’s ok to say you’re not ok – Senior staff should model this approach.

 - Don’t forget the basics – food, sleep, breaks.

-Click on the heading to be taken to the ICS page for more information.
+Click here to be taken to the ICS page for more information.

 Self-Care Advice from Doctors Health South Australia